Raihan-Mohd/Raihan-Mohd/README.md

 ## 🔭 What I'm Navigating Right Now

-Navigating a complex project for a company utilising Vue.js, Node.js, and Python.
+Navigating a complex project for Derivco utilising Vue.js, Node.js, and Python.

 Working with Retrieval-Augmented Generation (RAG) pipelines and integrating Gemini and Ollama models into practical workflows.